 A program like the sample one shown here would lead to completion of most general-education requirements during the first two years of college.
 Some variation will occur depending upon a student's academic preparation, choice of major, and individual interests and priorities.
-For example, students planning to major in science, math, or engineering will be taking many prerequisite courses for their major.
+For example, students planning to major in science, math, or engineering will be taking many prerequisite courses for their major; those courses typically also fulfill the general-education requirements in natural sciences and/or quantitative methods.